 - Other types of products.

-For a full, concise, and detailed breakdown of Vietnam Tax System, make sure you check out our article!
+For a full, concise, and detailed breakdown of the Vietnam Tax System, make sure to check out our article!

 What are VAT rates in Vietnam?